cowwoc/requirements.java/wiki/Jenkins_Configuration_-_MacOS_10.15_(Catalina).md

         cores.
 Source: http://daveparsons.net/blog/2013/12/30/suppress-vmware-multiple-vcpu-message/
     12. Add **bios.bootdelay = 5000** to introduce a delay every time the machine boots up.
     13. Save and close the file.
-2. Follow different guides depending on your version of VMWare:
-    1. If you are using VMWare Workstation 15.1 or lower see https://www.insanelymac.com/forum/topic/340876-macos-unlocker-3-vmware-workstation-155-amd-ryzen-5-3xxx/
-    2. If you are using VMWare Workstation 15.5 or higher see https://dortania.github.io/OpenCore-Install-Guide/ and https://www.youtube.com/watch?v=jvb-BIMV1Mw
+2. Using VMWare Workstation 15.5 or higher see https://dortania.github.io/OpenCore-Install-Guide/ and https://www.youtube.com/watch?v=jvb-BIMV1Mw
     1. Make sure to remove all booting entries prior to installation from USB because otherwise the wrong entry will get selected on bootup and make it seem as if the installation had crashed when it had not.
     2. Go into VMware BIOS.
-        3. Enter setup
+    3. Enter setup.
-        4. Configure boot options
+    4. Configure boot options.
-        5. Add boot option
-        6. and edit boot order.
-        7. Add new boot option.
+    5. Add boot option.
-        8. Choose EFI, OC, OpenCore.efi and finally confirm.
+    6. Choose EFI, OC, OpenCore.efi and finally confirm.
-        9. Remove all other entries.
+    7. Remove all other entries.
 3. The following is based
    on http://www.insanelymac.com/forum/topic/290949-how-to-install-os-x-10x-snow-leopard-to-el-capitan-in-vmware-workstation-1011-workstation-proplayer-12-player-67-esxi-56/
 4. Boot the virtual machine